TheCodingDojo/student_md_docs/CA-OC/csharp/troubleshooting.md

 ---

+## Reset Database

+1. drop the migrations table in the db
+2. delete migrations folder in project
+3. fix models
+4. `dotnet ef migrations add NameTheMigration`
+5. `dotnet ef database update`

+- If that doesn't work: delete migrations folder, drop database then migrate and update again to completely recreate the db (losing all data)

+---

 ## Foreign Key Constraint Failure

 - A foreign key is required on the model and was not provided, you need to provide it.